 Where: Kutschkergasse, 1180

 Kutschkermarkt is one of the two last genuine street markets in Vienna, historically dating back to 1885.
 And with such a metric ton of experience, it’s no wonder this market has something for every taste.
 The offer ranges from flowers to fresh veggies and herbs to “Vienna’s best kebab” (it’s pretty good, to be honest), to hand-cured lard, artisan bread and much, much more.
-Plus on Fridays and Saturdays, the upper part of the Kutschkermarkt gets crowded with additional farmers’ stands – adding wine, fresh fish, honey, and more to the offer, always according to the season.
+On Fridays and Saturdays, the upper part of the Kutschkermarkt gets crowded with additional farmers’ stands – adding wine, fresh fish, honey, and more to the offer, always according to the season.

 Insiders’ tip: If you dig the eco lifestyle, check out Naturkost Brunnader at the corner of Kutschkermarkt/Schulgasse, and buy some of their homemade sweets.